Reemz1/Project1mindfitness/README.md

 ### Code ###

-- The code for the navigation bar, dropdown menu, cover text and footer were taken from Code Institute's [Love Running Repository](https://github.com/Code-Institute-Solutions/love-running-v3.git)
+- The HTML code for the navigation bar, dropdown menu, cover text and footer were taken from Code Institute's [Love Running Repository](https://github.com/Code-Institute-Solutions/love-running-v3.git)

+- The CSS code for the asterisk wildcard selector, the body element, the header elements, the dropdown navigation bar, the menu within the dropdown navigation bar, the navigation toggle, the main content, the hero image, the cover text, the footer and the icons within the footer, were taken from Code Institute's [Love Running Repository](https://github.com/Code-Institute-Solutions/love-running-v3.git)

 ### Images ###